Moesif/apidocs/source/includes/management-api/_management-api.md

 <aside class="warning">
-To perform this operation, you must be authenticated by means of one of the following methods: managementAPIToken ( Scopes: read:users )
+To perform this operation, you must be authenticated by means of one of the following methods: managementAPIToken ( Scopes: read:companies )
 </aside>

 <h2 id="management-api-Companies">Companies</h2>